-DOJ already wary of Sprint-T-Mobile combination
+DOJ already wary of Sprint-T-Mobile combination13

 Considering that the DOJ can make or break a deal, Sprint CEO Dan Hesse and his boss, SoftBank Chairman Masayoshi Son, paid a visit to the agency.
 The duo wanted to gauge the reaction of the DOJ to a possible Sprint acquisition of T-Mobile.
 Hey, it's a great idea.
 Why spend all of that money on investment bankers and lawyers if the DOJ is only going to put the kibosh on your deal anyway?
 Besides, banks charge to hold big-time financing aside for a deal.